 - Where necessary address livestock and agriculture water needs in the design of the well.

 - Gravel filters should be included at the bottom and sides of wells and drainage channels.

 - Always incorporate a sanitary seal, preferably a 1:2:4 concrete mix 1m from ground level (water table permitting).

 - Ensure that an appropriate water-lifting device is installed that is acceptable to the user, easy to maintain and minimises well water contamination.

-- Ensure that the wells are resilient to natural disasters by provision for deepening in drought prone areas and providing necessary protection from flooding.
+- Ensure that the wells are resilient to natural disasters by making provision for deepening in drought prone areas and providing protection from flooding.